draftdev/startup-marketing-checklist/marketing-checklist.md

 ## Pre-Launch

-This section pairs nicely with the [Pre-Luanch section of the Sales Checklist](https://www.sideprojectchecklist.com/sales-checklist), so be sure to check that out too.
+This section pairs nicely with the [Pre-Launch section of the Sales Checklist](https://www.sideprojectchecklist.com/sales-checklist), so be sure to check that out too.

 ### Competitor Research